Uncle John's (chain)

-Uncle John's is a convenience store chain based in the Philippines owned and operated by Robinsons Retail.
+Uncle John's is a Philippine convenience store chain owned and operated by Robinsons Retail.
+It was established in 2000 as Ministop through a partnership between Robinsons and Ministop Co., owned by Japanese company Aeon, before adopting its current name in late 2022 following Robinsons' acquisition of Aeon's stakes.

 History

 Ministop Philippines

 Ministop outlet in San Fernando, Pampanga.

 Cashiers at the counter of a Ministop outlet.

 Uncle John's traces its roots to the Ministop franchise in the Philippines which was owned by Robinsons Convenience Stores Inc (RCSI).
 Robinsons Retail Holdings, Inc. (RRHI) of the Gokongwei Group entered into a partnership with Ministop Co. and Mitsubishi Corporation to run the Ministop franchise in the Philippines under RCSI.

 The first Ministop branch in the Philippines was opened in December 2000.
 In 2006, Ministop Philippines introduce the Uncle John's Fried Chicken which would become its flagship product.
 By 2014, it has grown to the second largest convenience store chain in the Philippines behind 7-Eleven with the opening of the 400th Ministop branch in Bonifacio Global City.

 In 2018, RRHI acquired Mitsubishi's stakes in the Ministop Philippines franchise to increase its stakes to 59.1 percent from 51 percent.

 In January 2022, AEON, the Japanese parent company behind Ministop, announced that it would pull out Ministop out of the Philippines and South Korea to focus developing the brand in its home market.
 AEON's partner, Robinsons Retail, would buy out the stakes of the Japanese firm in the Philippines the following month.
 Robinsons announced that Ministop Philippines would undergo a rebrand, with its local bestsellers such as Uncle John's Fried Chicken would be retained as part of its offerings.